FAQ A to Z

 So you need to either copy an existing list item, or to create a new one type in 'link' then press space, then put in the link you want the list item to link to, then put a few spaces (8 or so) and type in what you want the list item to be viewed as.

-These image sets are stored centrally and are maintained by the Online Media team.
-The sets of images are made up of images provided by the site owners, images taken from the current promoimage collection and stock images sourced by Online Media using keywords supplied by the site owners.
-Please contact Online Media for further information or customisation.
+These image sets are stored centrally and are maintained by the Web Team.
+The sets of images are made up of images provided by the site owners, images taken from the current promo image collection and stock images sourced by the Web Team using keywords supplied by the site owners.

 Can I create an image gallery on my website?

 A standard format for easily maintained image galleries is available for University websites.
 These galleries provide automatically generated thumbnails, captioning and the ability to move through a series of images.
 Please refer to the advanced information on how to create an image gallery on your website.
-You can contact Online Media if you require additional help or more information.
+You can contact the Web Team if you require additional help or more information.

 What type of images I can display on a webpage?